harsh9t/Codeplay-LeToR/Test3_clfdata/readme.txt

 5. Integrate medical subject headings and other unified modeling language schemas and play around
 6. Experiment on larger data set

+==DISCLAIMER==
+The complete data is not available in the repository due to priacy statement and confidentiality clause.
+You can write a mail to the author for obtaining the dataset.